 • If you do hit people, EXPECT to get hit back.
 Don’t dish out what you can’t take!

-ROOKIE (red)
+ROOKIE

-CHALLENGE LEVEL C (yellow): Beginner
+LEVEL C: Beginner

-CHALLENGE LEVEL B (blue): Intermediate
+LEVEL B: Intermediate

-CHALLENGE LEVEL A (green): Advanced
+LEVEL A: Advanced

-A Level skaters are currently bouting and have interleague experience, but are always looking for ways to improve their skating and bouting skills.
-They understand the rules of the game and common strategic tactics (walls, bracing, pack definition), and can execute them with and against unfamiliar skaters.
+A Level skaters are currently bouting and have interleague experience.
+They understand the rules of the game and common strategic tactics, and can execute them with and against unfamiliar skaters.
 They play on their league’s travel or all-star team, A or B level (for experienced leagues).
 They can hold their own with the vets, or maybe they are the vets.
-Advanced events are full contact and are frequently mixed gender, as well.
+Advanced events are full contact.
 Challenge level A includes AA level superstar skaters, as well.

 PLEASE NOTE: